ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 ### Editor automation

-The aspect of ZC with the least amount of automated testing is the editor.
+The part of ZC with the least amount of automated testing is the editor.
 To improve stablity here, in the works is a way to interface with the editor from an external process, such as a Python script.
 While this is being made with writing automated tests in mind, a possiblity may be providing power users with the capablity to create their own editor plugins.
 If you're interested in this possiblity, please share what sort of things you'd like to be possible with this feature.

 ### More languages for scripting